Majors & Transferring

 department.
 Check out their website for more information.
 This

-- Contact the undergraduate Earth Science clubs to find
+- Contact the undergraduate discipline clubs to find out about

 - Check out the department’s website and look into what type of research faculty are conducting.
 Contact faculty you are interested in meeting and perhaps arrange to meet with them or sit in on of their classes.